 Those with very dark or black hair have more red undertones.

-Though no one has naturally green undertones, green happens, whether it’s from hard water, swimming in chlorinated water, or using the wrong hair dye or toner for your specific shade and tone of hair.
+Though no one has naturally green undertones, green happens, whether it’s from hard water, swimming in chlorinated water, or using the wrong hair dye or toner for your specific shade and tone of the hair.

 To fully understand which color depositing shampoo you should be using, let’s have a look at the color wheel….